 Oil rig platform accidents can be extremely complicated from a legal standpoint.
 If a worker is involved in a non-fixed platform accident, usually known as an oil rig accident, the Jones Act may apply under maritime law.
 However, if the accident occurs on a fixed oil platform, the Longshore and Harbor Workman’s Compensation Act (LHWCA) and general maritime law will apply.

-A specialized maritime lawyer will review your claim to advise you which law is applicable for your injury.
+A specialized oil rig platform injury attorney will review your claim to advise you which law is applicable for your injury.
 Each law provides different levels of compensation available to a worker, but both laws have a limited window in which to file your claim and begin the legal process for recovery.